StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 #### 17\_Sensor\_Transmitter

 The program transmits a LoRa packet without using a processor buffer, the LoRa devices internal buffer is filled directly with variables.

 The sensor used is a BME280.
 The pressure, humidity, and temperature are read and transmitted.
 There is also a 16bit value of battery mV (simulated) and and a 8 bit status value at the packet end.

 Although the LoRa packet transmitted and received has its own internal CRC error checking, you could still receive packets of the same length from another source.
 If this valid packet were to be used to recover the sensor values, you could be reading rubbish.
 To reduce the risk of this, when the packet is transmitted the CRC value of the actual sensor data is calculated and sent out with the packet.
 This CRC value is read by the receiver and used to check that the received CRC matches the supposed sensor data in the packet.
 As an additional check there is some addressing information at the beginning of the packet which is also checked for validity.
 Thus we can be relatively confident when reading the received packet that its genuine and from this transmitter.
 The packet is built and sent in the sendSensorPacket() function, there is a 'highlighted section' where the actual sensor data is added to the packet.

 Between readings the LoRa device, BME280 sensor, and Atmel micro controller are put to sleep in units of 8 seconds using the Atmel processor internal watchdog.

 The pin definitions, LoRa frequency and LoRa modem settings are in the Settings.h file.

-The Atmel watchdog time is a viable option for a very low current sensor node.
-A bare bones ATmega328P with regulator and LoRa device has a sleep current of 6.5uA, add the LoRa devices and BME280 sensor module and the sleep current only rises to 6.7uA.
+The Atmel watchdog timer is a viable option for a very low current sensor node.
+A bare bones ATmega328P with regulator and LoRa device has a sleep current of 6.5uA, add the LoRa devices and BME280 sensor module and the average sleep current only rises to 6.7uA.

-However there is the time the processor takes to wake up from sleep and start running the program code.
-When monitoring the supply rail with a resistor, I see power pulses of circa 2.4mS when the watchdog timer wakes the processor up.
-So assuming a powered time of 2.4mS every 8 seconds (1/3333th of the time) and a processor run current of maybe 6mA, thats an average of 1.8uA.

-So adding the predicted average wake up current to the measured sleep current give an average node current in sleep of maybe 8.5uA, not bad for a freebie sleep timer.
-If such a node were put into a loop that kept it permanently in sleep, then a pack of AA alkaline batteries could last 37 years, if it were possible for the battery shelf life to be that long.
+One of these transmitter programs is running on a long term test with a 175mAh battery, to see how long the battery actually lasts.

 #### 18\_Sensor\_Receiver

 The program receives a LoRa packet without using a processor buffer, the LoRa devices internal buffer is read direct for the received sensor data.

-The sensor used in the matching '17_Sensor_Transmiter' program is a BME280 and the pressure, humidity, and temperature are being and received.
+The sensor used in the matching '17_Sensor_Transmitter' program is a BME280 and the pressure, humidity, and temperature are being and received.
 There is also a 16bit value of battery mV and and a 8 bit status value at the end of the packet.

-When the program starts, the LoRa device is setup to set the DIO0 pin high when a packet is received, the Atmel processor is then put to sleep and will wake up when a packet is received.
+When the program starts, the LoRa device is set-up to set the DIO0 pin high when a packet is received, the Atmel processor is then put to sleep and will wake up when a packet is received.
 When a packet is received, its printed and assuming the packet is validated, the sensor results are printed to the serial monitor and screen.
 Between readings the sensor transmitter is put to sleep in units of 8 seconds using the Atmel processor internal watchdog.

-For the sensor data to be accepted as valid the folowing need to match;
+For the sensor data to be accepted as valid the flowing need to match;

 The 16bit CRC on the received sensor data must match the CRC value transmitted with the packet.
 The packet must start with a byte that matches the packet type sent, 'Sensor1' The RXdestination byte in the packet must match this node ID of this receiver node, defined by 'This_Node'

-In total thats 16 + 8 + 8  = 32bits of checking, so a 1:4294967296 chance (approx) that an invalid packet is acted on and erroneous values displayed.
+In total that's 16 + 8 + 8  = 32bits of checking, so a 1:4294967296 chance (approx) that an invalid packet is acted on and erroneous values displayed.

 The pin definitions, LoRa frequency and LoRa modem settings are in the Settings.h file.